There are now 3 possible online modes for units:

 - Students are able to (1) understand and use the basic terminology of population genetics; (2) solve problems, working from basic principles; (3) analyse data appropriately; (4) formulate questions clearly and evaluate evidence critically; (5) integrate ideas and concepts, rather than simply memorise facts; and (6) communicate clearly and concisely, demonstrating comprehension of the topic.

-- Typically this unit is assessed in the following ways: (1) online quizzes & report; (2) discussion groups & essay; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) online quizzes & report; (2) discussion groups & essay; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)